AraBlocks/ara-identity/README.md

 <a name="fs"></a>
 ### `aid.fs`
-`aid.fs` is an an abstract file system access interface, or module will abstract reads (and writes) from the file system (or CFS/etc) to retrieve files like `ddo.json` or `keystore/ara`.
+`aid.fs` is an an abstract file system access interface, or module, will abstract reads (and writes) from the file system (or CFS/etc) to retrieve files like `ddo.json` or `keystore/ara`.
 This abstraction allows the caller to consume these files, even if they do not live on the same host machine.
 This allows services running on servers to bind themselves to identities, without the identity files living on the same machine.

-To learn more about Ara remote machines, please refer to [archiver][archiver-readme] & [resolver][resolver-readme]
+To learn more about Ara remote machines, please refer to [archiver][Ara Identity Archiver] & [resolver][Ara Identity Resolver]

 <a name="fsWriteFile"></a>
 ### `aid.fs.writeFile(identifier, filename, buffer)`